-Windows requires a driver information file to be loaded for the Eleven, EtherTen, EtherMega, LeoStick, Cube4, USBSerial and USBDroid so that it knows to treat them as Serial Port devices.
-Linux and Mac OS X do not require anything extra to be done: they will install automatically on the first connection.
+Windows (before Windows 10) requires a driver information file to be loaded for the Eleven, EtherTen, EtherMega, LeoStick, Cube4, USBSerial and USBDroid so that it knows to treat them as Serial Port devices.

-Installing the driver file is a once only requirement, Windows will retain it for future use including for other Freetronics products.
+Installing the driver file is a once only requirement, Windows will retain it for any future Freetronics products you connect.

 - Download the "FreetronicsUSBDrivers_v2_2.zip" archive to your computer.
 Unzip the contents to a separate folder (you can do this by right-clicking the Zip File in Explorer and choosing "Extract All".)
 Make note of the directory where you've extracted the contents.
 (Windows XP users, if you have problems with version 2.x then version 1.3 is here.)